 • Berrebi, S. J., Crudden, O., S., & Watkins, K. E. (2018).
 Translating research to practice: Implementing real-time control on high-frequency transit routes.
 Transportation Research Part A: Policy and Practice.

 Minutes Matter: A Guide to Bus Transit Service Reliability, Transit Cooperative Research Program Report A-42

 The TCRP Report A-42 is a guide for transit agencies to diagnose and manage bus transit service reliability.
 Based on the literature and on a survey of 150 transit agencies, I have drafted a report on factors of unreliability and possible treatments.
 I categorized factors of reliability by type and discussed their effect on customer experience and operations.
 I reported on cost and effectiveness of available treatments to address causes of reliability.
-The report will be published in September 2018.
+The report will be published in early 2019.